 - If eligible, you may apply for service retirement and disability retirement benefits at the same time.
 If your disability application is approved, you will be given a choice of either the service retirement or the disability retirement benefit.
 However, if your disability retirement is not approved, and your service retirement date has past, you are retired.
 You may withdraw your service retirement application anytime up to and including the day before the effective date of service retirement.

 - If you think you may be eligible for a disability retirement, don’t delay filing your application.
 (See the Disability Retirement Benefits section of our Forms page for more information.)

 - There is no early age reduction for disability benefits.
 However, depending on your tier, plan and type of disability benefit, your benefit may be reduced by amounts received from Workers’ Compensation.
-If you are a Tier 3 member and apply for Article 14 ordinary disability or accidental disability, your benefit will be reduced by 50 percent of the CO/ESC Social Security disability benefit in addition to the Workers’ Compensation reduction.
+If you are a Tier 3 member and apply for Article 14 ordinary disability or accidental disability, your benefit will be reduced by 50 percent of the Coordinated Escalator (CO/ESC) Social Security disability benefit in addition to the Workers’ Compensation reduction.
 CO/ESC is the portion of your disability benefit based on your public employment.
 (See our booklet Your Retirement Plan — Coordinated Plan For Tier 3 and Tier 4 Members (Articles 14 & 15) (VO1522) for more information.)

 - If you die during the disability retirement process and your disability retirement is later approved, and: